 Using the right words can be critical in shaping your argument.
 People like Shakespear would even create new words when the right words didn't exist.
-These words can be referred to as “key words” and are often used to achieve simplicity, a C.R.E.A.M power line, authoritativeness, or to properly describe the situation.
-Key words are necessary for the attorney to shape their argument the way they want.
+These words can be referred to as “keywords” and are often used to achieve simplicity, a C.R.E.A.M power line, authoritativeness, or to properly describe the situation.
+Keywords are necessary for the attorney to shape their argument the way they want.

 SIMPLICITY

 I have often argued that the genius is in the simplicity, but achieving simplicity is anything but simple.
-The right key words can clarify your argument making it more simple to understand.
+The right keywords can clarify your argument making it more simple to understand.

-Example: A defendant who flipped out as a reaction to being grabbed by the police could use the key words that it was a "reactionary reflex" to describe her actions, and not an intentional act.
+Example: A defendant who flipped out as a reaction to being grabbed by the police could use the ey words that it was a "reactionary reflex" to describe her actions, and not an intentional act.

 C.R.E.A.M.
 POWER LINE

-Key words can be used to create an effective power line, and are used in almost every C.R.E.A.M. acronym (Contrast, Rhyme, Echo, Alliteration, Metaphor).
+Keywords can be used to create an effective power line, and are used in almost every C.R.E.A.M. acronym (Contrast, Rhyme, Echo, Alliteration, Metaphor).

 Example: In a rape case one attorney argued this is a case of "Regret not Rape."
-These key words Contrast what the case is about with what it is not about.
+These keywords Contrast what the case is about with what it is not about.
 Further they make up an Alliteration, which can be Echoed throughout the trial.

 AUTHORITATIVE